CelestialMagic/simproject/README.txt

 =Final Playtest Bugs=
 -Money may not sync up during gameplay, but players can still build and place animals.
 -After buying a building, the pen may still be there.
 This occurs randomly, as sometimes the pen may be destroyed as intended.
 -Visitors may pile up in front of the ticket booth and not leave.
 Players can push them into the booth to destroy them.
+-Visitors may also pile up in other locations in the zoo.
 -If the master client leaves, the zoo may become empty if they built multiple pens.
 The main solution to this has been creating a new room.